EconomicsFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 The standard entry route into the PhD is from the MRes Economics programme, conditional on academic results and the availability of supervision.
-Candidates with an MRes or MPhil Economics degree from another institution, or a very strong MSc Economics or equivalent degree, can also be considered for direct entry into the PhD programme.
+Candidates with an MRes or MPhil Economics degree from another institution can also be considered for direct entry into the PhD programme.
 Applicants whose master's-level studies have been outside Europe, the US and Canada are strongly recommended to provide GRE scores.

 See international equivalent qualifications on the International Office website.